UCCS-CS4300-5300/group2-fall2023/README.md

 ## Google Maps API Key Configuration
 This app uses the [Google Maps API](https://developers.google.com/maps) to store set location information for events.
 You must first create a Google Maps API key.

-[See more information from Google](https://developers.google.com/maps/get-started).
+### Generate a Google Maps API Key [More Information](https://developers.google.com/maps/get-started):

+#### Set Up Google Cloud Project
+Navigate to the Google Cloud Console's [Project Selector](https://console.cloud.google.com/projectselector2/home) page.
+Select `Create Project` to begin creating a new cloud project.
+Make sure that [billing](https://console.cloud.google.com/projectselector2/billing) is enabled for your Cloud project.

+#### Enable APIs
+Navigate to the [Maps API Library](https://console.cloud.google.com/projectselector2/google/maps-apis/api-list) page.
+Ensure that `Maps JavaScript API` and `Places API` are enabled.

+#### Get API Key
+Navigate to the Google Cloud Console's [Credentials](https://console.cloud.google.com/projectselector2/google/maps-apis/credentials) page.
+Select `Create credentials` and then select `API key`.
+The API key created dialog displays the newly created API key.

+#### Insert API Key Into .env
 After acquiring an API key, set the API key in the `.env` file:
 ```
 GOOGLE_MAPS_API_KEY='<YOUR API KEY>'
 ```

+### Restrict your Google Maps API [More Information](https://developers.google.com/maps/api-security-best-practices#restricting-api-keys):

+You might want to restrict your Google Maps API key so that it is imited to use on certain websites or certain IP addresses.

+To achieve this, navigate to the Google Cloud Console's [Google Maps Platform Credentials](https://console.cloud.google.com/projectselector2/google/maps-apis) page.
+Select the Google Cloud project for which you created to generate your API key.
+Select the API key that you want to restrict.
+On the Edit API key page, under Key restrictions, select `Set an application restriction`.
+Here, you can select the type of application restriction that you wish to add to your api key.
+The restriction types are as follows:
+* `Websites`: Specify one or more referrer websites.
+Always provide the full referrer URI, including the protocol scheme, hostname and optional port (e.g., https://google.com)
+* `IP addresses`: Specify one or more IPv4 or IPv6 addresses, or subnets using CIDR notation.